RasmusStagsted/dsp_bp_generator/README.md

 ### Development

-To develop on this project, generate a virtual invironment using poetry:
+To develop on this project, clone the repo and generate a virtual invironment using poetry:
 ```
 poetry shell
 ```

-Install requirements:
+Install the requirements:
 ```
 poetry install
 ```